 How Filters are Tested: Specific contaminants are added to water, and once it's gone through the filter, the water is tested to determine how much of each impurity is left.
 NSF International is a trusted organization that sets certain standards for judging the results.
 When you see "NSF Standard 42," it means that the filter passes for "aesthetic effects," like removing chlorine, which makes water taste and smell better.
 If you're more focused on the health effects of filtration, look for a product that passes "NSF Standard 53," which evaluates a list of dangerous impurities, like lead and giardia.
 If a filter is "NSF Standard 401-certified," it has been shown to remove trace amounts of prescription drugs and pesticides.
 Curious how your current water filter stacks up?
 Search for it on the NSF website.

 This faucet-mounted filter removes a lot more than most pitcher filters—it's NSF-certified to reduce more than 70 contaminants, including 99% of lead, 96% of mercury, and 92% of pesticides.
 Visit the NSF website for the full list.
 Because of its lead-removing abilities, this is one of the filters that were given to Flint, Michigan residents in January 2016 in response to the water crisis.
 One thing to note: this filter intentionally does not remove fluoride, which you may want to consider depending upon your stance on the fluoride debate.
-Taking convenience into account, a faucet-mounted filter wins over the pitcher any day, and five finish options let you match it to your faucet for a seamless look.
+A 3-pack of filters cost $36.99.
 If you prefer a portable option to carry to the table or the backyard, PUR also makes a pitcher that's been shown to reduce lead in unofficial tests and was rated the #1 pitcher by The Wirecutter.

 At first glance, this looks like a bulky system, but it all hides under the sink so the only thing you see is the sleek chrome faucet.
 The heavy-duty filter works by reverse osmosis, which if you remember from chem class, is a process of pushing water through a semipermeable membrane to strip away ions and minerals.
 The system is built with NSF-certified tubing, and it reduces a laundry list of top contaminants, including arsenic, chlorine, lead, fluoride, and bacteria.
 Need any more proof that this filter is a top performer?
 Take a glance at the rave reviews on Amazon.